WalshyBoi/AlgorithmsAssignment1/README.md

 The GUI is very basic but contains Jtextframes and Jbuttons to carry out the actions.
 It gives the option between four images, allows the user to see the original,binary,color and highlighted versions of the images.
 It also returns the count.

+Originaly before I had gotten the union working I researched into using Component two pass method of coloring the image, I researched 2D arrays and at one point created a seperate pixel class, defined a pixel and filled a Pixel array with pixels and then change them as they go through two pass.
+Eventually I fixed my union but feel the extra research into this area and even just into graph theroy in general has proven to be vital and could be very usefull in future projects.

+-David Walsh